 Suggested itineraries featuring the Canal Zone

-Our itineraries will give you suggestions for what is possible when you travel in the Canal Zone, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in the Canal Zone, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of the Canal Zone

 Places near the Canal Zone

 - Panama City 9 miles away

 - El Valle 46 miles away

 - Coral Lodge 50 miles away